-These apps make many issues facing guitarists both new and old more convenient challenges.
-Because of that, we decided to compile a list of the five best guitar apps available now so that you can start bringing mobile technology into your playing.
+These apps help make the many issues facing guitarists more convenient challenges.
+Because of that, we put together a list of five helpful guitar apps.
+Download these now to bring mobile technology into your playing.

-Perhaps the best mobile guitar tuner on the market, GuitarTuna—released by Yousician—is a valuable asset to anybody on the road, in a home studio, or on the couch.
+Perhaps the best mobile guitar tuner on the market, GuitarTuna—released by Yousician—is a valuable asset to anybody on the road, home studio, or just on the couch.

 What makes this app valuable is its accuracy.
-Not only are you able to set a digital headstock to any kind of tuning you want—you can also train your ear with a function that allows you to hear individual notes and strings.
+GuitarTuna allows you to set a digital headstock to any kind of tuning you want.
+You can also train your ear by using a function allowing you to hear individual notes and strings.

-But the value doesn’t stop there.
-GuitarTuna features tuning mechanisms for guitar, bass, ukulele, and banjo.
-This makes exploring these instruments so much more convenient for beginners.
+But the value doesn’t stop there… This app also features tuning mechanisms for guitar, bass, ukulele, and banjo.
+This makes exploring these instruments much more convenient for beginners.

-Included in the package are six different mini-games.
-From building up your chord vocabulary to training your ear, these are really fun and easy ways to develop your skills through a points-based system.
+Included in the package are six different mini-games using a points-based system.
+They’ll help build your chord vocabulary and train your ear.
+This is a really fun and easy way to develop your skills.
 In our mind, GuitarTuna is an incredibly useful, fun, and valuable tool for players of any level.

 If you’ve been playing for a long time, you might have tons of chord diagrams laying around the house.
 With ChordBank—released by Better Notes—you can throw all of that out the window.

-Featuring an easy-to-use chord wheel, you can find the fingerings of any chord, in literally any position on the guitar.
-Tap on the chord wheel, and you can change whether it’s major or minor, suspended or augmented, and delve deeper into sixth, seventh, and ninth chords with ease.
+Featuring an easy-to-use chord wheel, you’ll find the fingerings of any chord, in literally any position on the guitar.
+By tapping on the chord wheel, you can change major or minor, suspended or augmented, and delve deeper into sixth, seventh, and ninth chords with ease.

-The graphic diagram lays green dots on where your fingers are supposed to go on the fretboard, showing which fingers go where through the standard 1-2-3-4 system.
-You can also change the positioning of the chord, so you can truly find out any chord, in any position.
+The diagram graphic lays green dots where your fingers are supposed to go on the fretboard.
+This shows which fingers go where through the standard 1-2-3-4 system.
+You can also change the positioning of the chord helping you find any chord, in any position.

 3. Tiny Guitar